bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/demystifying-and-understanding-bitcoin-core-development.md

 So they actually made a push and funded and helped sort of like push changes that like would benefit and make them exist as a business.
 Let's see, for example, Stratum V2, right?
 Miners, like a lot of miners, especially non-public traded miners, want that to happen because it does protect them in many different ways, with more privacy, with, you know, give them more speed.
-And so like, there is like, I wouldn't say like, you know, a business is unlikely to need a specific feature.
+And so like, I wouldn't say, a business is unlikely to need a specific feature.
 Maybe OpVault would be great.
 Like I can see how a business would need that.
 Like specifically, I need this so that I can do like large custody, you know, for like institutional clients.
-Cause that's the only way I can do it right like I can totally see that happening.
+That's the only way I can do it right, I can totally see that happening.

 Sjors Provoost: 00:36:04